Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLMs

 Therefore, we introduce the concept of user wait time, namely \emph{user idle latency}, to measure the user experience.
 The user idle latency is cumulative duration during which a user is idle and waiting for new tokens to be generated due to the lower generation speed.
 Formally, the user idle latency $l$ of a request $r$ is defined as:

 where $t_i$ is the time when the $i$-th token is generated, $d_i$ is the deadline time of the $i$-th token delivered to the user, and $n$ is the number of output tokens in the request $r$.
+In practice, the user idle latency is the total time that the user has to wait for the next token to be generated without any other token left to read during the generation process of the request.
+User experience will get worse if the user idle latency is large.

-\stitle{Definition:} The smooth goodput is defined as the service benefit per unit of time.
+\stitle{Definition.} The smooth goodput is defined as the service benefit per unit of time.
 The benefit of a request is defined by two factors: the number of tokens that the request generates and the user idle latency of the request.
+Intuitively, token generation timeline represents the service provider's revenue stream, while user idle time results in a loss of user experience.
+The higher the throughput and the shorter the idle time, the greater the potential profit that the service can generate.
 Formally, we have:

 where $n_r$ is the number of tokens that the request $r$ generates, $f(\cdot)$ is a function that maps the user idle latency to the percentage of the benefit that the request can generate, and $\alpha$ is a weight.
-For intereacltive applications with tight latency requirements, $\alpha$ should be set larger to ensure that the idle latency is strictly controlled.
-The smooth goodput is defined as:
+For interactive applications with stringent latency requirements, a higher value of $\alpha$ should be chosen to ensure that idle latency is minimized.
+In practical deployments, the parameters of the benefit function can be calibrated using historical workload data, including request latency metrics and user behaviors (e.g., cancellations and complaints), to better align the service characteristics with the benefit calculation.

-where $T$ is the time interval of serving the requests committed by the users denoted by $R$.